-We obtained the tuition and fee schedule.
-We could not verify that all 20 student invoices selected for testing agreed with the present fees schedule.
+Response: We obtained the tuition and fee schedule.
+All 20 student invoices selected for testing agreed with the present fees schedule.

-Reportable Exceptions noted.
+No Reportable Exceptions noted.

 B. Obtain the school's student attendance policy.
-Determine if the school's operating term (school year) is consistent with State Board of Education Rule 6A-1.09512 of at least 170 actual school days and 540 net instructional hours for students in kindergarten, 720 net instructional hours for students in grades 1-3, and 900 net instructional hours for students in grades 4-12iii.
+Determine if the school's operating term (school year) is consistent with State Board of Education Rule 6A-1.09512 of at least 170 actual school days and 540 net instructional hours for students in kindergarten, 720 net instructional hours for students in grades 1-3, and 900 net instructional hours for students in grades 4-12.

-We obtained the school's student attendance policy and determined that the school's attendance policy is consistent with State Board of Education Rule 6A-1.09512.
+Response: We obtained the school's student attendance policy and determined that the school's attendance policy is consistent with State Board of Education Rule 6A-1.09512.